The Pencil Tour, Day 2.

 I love the Vol 10 immodestly, and have a large stock of them.
 I’ll be writing with 10s and 344s for decades at this point.

-I don’t have to buy Blackwings by the dozen because the incomparable Wet Paint in St Paul sells them individually by the cash registers.
+I don’t have to buy Blackwings by the dozen because the incomparable Wet Paint in St Paul sells them individually, in several cups right by the cash registers.
 So it’s not a major financial investment for me to try them.
 If I always had to buy them by the box, I probably wouldn’t have more than that starter pack and the subsequent box of Pearls for my wife.

 And I’ve largely stopped collecting Blackwings.
 They were never my everyday pencil, and I have a very large stock of my favorite pencils.
 In the meantime, I’ve got plenty if I’m ever in the mood for them, and my wife has all the Pearls she needs for quite some time to come.